What to do with an old and outdated fake fireplace?

 That baby was state-of-the-art in its day.

-Although the fireplace was old and ugly, it was the perfect size for an empty little corner in my living room that needed an interesting piece of furniture.
-(And the price is always right whenever I go “shopping” for stuff in Mom’s basement.)
+Although the fireplace was old and outdated, it was the perfect size for an empty little corner in my living room.
+We needed a spot to hang our stockings—and the price is always right whenever I go “shopping” for stuff in Mom’s basement.
+I decided to up-cycle this fake fireplace with a DIY paint makeover.

 When I stepped back to look at the entire mantle, it seemed a little bit “too pink”.